Ordinary people across the world payed the price for the financial crisis. It cannot be allowed to happen again.

 But the choice before us is not between a retreat into the populist economic nationalism of the far right and neoliberal globalisation.
 It is between whether to accept a system that puts profit before people and has awarded as much wealth to the eight richest individuals in the world as it has to the poorest 3.8 billion – or to break with neoliberal orthodoxy, terminate Too Big to Fail banking – and re-write the rules.

 Asad Rehman is Executive Director of War on Want.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.